slsys/Gateway/faq_eng.md

 ## Question: How to add a new unsupported Zigbee device?

 Answer: Many devices can be added remotely by the developers of the SLS ZGW project.
-The likelihood of adding new devices increases if there is a converter in [zigbee2mqtt] (https://github.com/Koenkk/zigbee-herdsman-converters/blob/master/converters/fromZigbee.js)
+The likelihood of adding new devices increases if there is a converter in [zigbee2mqtt](https://github.com/Koenkk/zigbee-herdsman-converters/blob/master/converters/fromZigbee.js)

 Also an indisputable advantage for adding a new device is the interaction protocol in z2m.
 It can be obtained from zigbee2mqtt in zigbee debug mode with the following combination:

 ```
-cd / opt / zigbee2mqtt
+cd/opt/zigbee2mqtt
 DEBUG = zigbee-herdsman: zStack: * npm start
 ```

 Next, you need to perform the necessary actions with the device and save the screen output.
-These messages can be added to [issue] (https://github.com/slsys/Gateway/issues) or using the [pastebin] service (https://pastebin.com)
+These messages can be added to [issue](https://github.com/slsys/Gateway/issues) or using the [pastebin] service (https://pastebin.com)